Tekit Municipality

-Tekit Municipality (In the Yucatec Maya Language: “place which sprawls") is one of the 106 municipalities in the Mexican state of Yucatán containing (219.71 km2) of land and is located roughly 65 km southeast of the city of Mérida.
+Tekit Municipality (In the Yucatec Maya Language: “place which sprawls") is a municipality in the Mexican state of Yucatán containing 219.71 km2 of land and is located roughly 65 km southeast of the city of Mérida.

 History

 There is no accurate data on when the town was founded, but during the conquest, it was part of the chieftainship of Tutul Xiu.
 At colonization, Tekit became part of the encomienda system with a series of encomendaros: Fernando de Bracamonte (1549); Pedro de Ancona and Pedro de Ancona Frías (1700); and Narcisa de Castro y Aguilar (1751), among others.
-The chiefs after conquest included Alfonso Xiú (1557) and Diego Xiú (1581.
+The chiefs after conquest included Alfonso Xiú (1557) and Diego Xiú (1581).

 Yucatán declared its independence from the Spanish Crown in 1821, and in 1825 the area was assigned to the low sierra partition of Mama Municipality.
 In 1845 it was transferred to the Tecoh Municipality but was deserted during the Caste War of Yucatán.
 In 1867, Tekit was transferred to the Ticul Municipality and in 1988 was confirmed as head of its own municipality.